These Spring Work Outfits Clock Overtime

 When dressing for the office, comfort is key.
 A flowy maxi skirt is a cozy essential that you won't regret investing in.

-As a fashion editor, I can confidently say that everyone needs at least one loosely structured maxi skirt in their spring wardrobe.
-Whether you’re bouncing from one meeting to the next or rushing to a work lunch, the relaxed fit of an airy skirt will allow you to operate easily on the go.
-If your office default is pants, and you're wondering how to style a skirt, try it with a sleeveless turtleneck, dainty kitten heels, and a bold pair of chunky hoop earrings for that perfect '90s vibe.
+Whether bouncing from one meeting to the next or rushing to a work lunch, the relaxed fit of an airy maxi skirt can accommodate your plans.
+If your office default is pants, and you're wondering how to style a skirt, try a sleeveless turtleneck, dainty kitten heels, and a bold pair of chunky hoop earrings for that perfect '90s vibe.

 Office-Appropriate Shorts

-Wondering how to wear shorts in the office?
-Use this look for reference.
+Wondering how to pull off shorts in the office?
+Use this 'fit for reference.

-Despite what some might say, wearing shorts to the office doesn't have to be a fashion faux pas; it really depends on the type of shorts you choose and being mindful of their length (the fingertip test usually applies in the workplace).
+Despite what some might say, wearing shorts to the office doesn't have to be a fashion faux pas; it really depends on the type of shorts you choose and being mindful of their length.
 In this case, consider a pair of Bermuda shorts.
 They're long enough to meet the demands of an office dress code but short enough to keep cool on sunny spring days.
-Pair a Bermuda short style with cute ballet flats and a classic button-down to keep your outfit from falling into casual Friday territory.
+Style your look with a foolproof loafers and socks combination.

 Here's how to embrace a preppy look in a way that says "business woman" instead of "school girl."